 Ideally, your restaurant location should be an asset, helping you cater to your target market, bring in customers that are excited and passionate about your food, and put you on the map in a place where the word can easily spread.
 But, of course, working within your square footage needs and your allotted budget are necessary concerns — especially if you want to make it through slow patches without your rent becoming a threat to your business.

 So, finding a location that allows you to reach your target market, but still meets your square footage needs and your budget — even when sales may be down — is key.
-And accounting for all of this from the start is the best way to keep the food cooking and the doors open.
+And accounting for all of this from the start is the best way to keep food cooking and your doors open.

 Continuing to monitor your budget